no-such-anthony/net-genie/README.md

 # net-genie
-Experimenting in python with Cisco pyATS/Genie as a Network Automation Tool
+Experimenting in python with the intention of building a solid example of Cisco pyATS/Genie in action.

 Example usage: